tubrux/blog/_posts/2024-11-01-basic-use-tubrux.md

 ### Running the Analysis

-Once you have created an instance of `TubruxAnalyzer` and set the configurations, you can perform the analysis on your codebase.
+Once we have created an instance of `Tubrux` and set the configurations, we can perform the analysis on our codebase.
 The analysis will check for vulnerabilities related to thread safety, deadlocks, sensitive data exposure, and more.

 #### Example Output

-The output from the analysis will show detailed reports about the potential vulnerabilities detected in your code.
+The output from the analysis will show detailed reports about the potential vulnerabilities detected in our code.
 Here’s an example of what the output might look like:

 <img src="https://github.com/tubrux/blog/blob/dark/_posts/example-output.png?raw=true"/>

 ### Conclusion

 Tubrux is a valuable tool for any Java or Kotlin developer looking to ensure the security and thread-safety of their code.
-With easy installation via Maven or Gradle, flexible configuration options, and detailed vulnerability analysis reports, Tubrux can help you identify and mitigate potential risks in your codebase effectively.
+With easy installation via Maven or Gradle, flexible configuration options, and detailed vulnerability analysis reports, Tubrux can help we identify and mitigate potential risks in our codebase effectively.